Which city is cheaper, Barcelona or Brussels?

 Brussels has a great public transit system.
 Transit options include train, tram, metro, bus and waterbuses.

-Barcelona has a great public transit system.
+Public transit in Barcelona is top-notch.
 There's a metro, bus, and tram system that navigates the city.

 Brussels and Barcelona both are comparable when exploring on foot.